BAK2K3/hard-drivers/TESTING.md

 * Ensure pressing tab at the end of the content highlights the "close" button:
     * Ensure pressing enter subsequently closes the modal.
 * Ensure pressing the escape key closes the modal.
-* Ensure the content of the modal fits appropriately, and can be scrolled on the y axis if required.
+* Ensure the content of the modal fits appropriately, and can be scrolled on the y-axis if required.
 * Ensure screen readers can read the content of the modal appropriately, and can read the "close" button.

 ## Viewport Control and Responsive Layout / Design